mozilla-releng/relengdocs/procedures/mobile_automation_setup.rst

 ⚠️ You shouldn't install ``gradle`` globally on your system.
 The `./gradlew` scripts in each mobile repo define specific gradle versions and are in charge of installing it locally.

-On mac, using homebrew:

 1. Install jdk8::

+    # On mac with homebrew
     brew tap homebrew/cask
     brew cask install homebrew/cask-versions/adoptopenjdk8

+    # On Ubuntu
+    sudo apt install openjdk-8-jdk

 2. Install android-sdk::

+    # On mac with homebrew
     brew cask install android-sdk

+    # On Ubuntu
+    sudo apt install android-sdk

 3. Make sure you're pointing to the right java::

-    # in your .zshrc or .bashrc
+    # In your .zshrc or .bashrc:
+    # On mac
     export JAVA_HOME="$(/usr/libexec/java_home -v 1.8)"

+    # On Ubuntu follow symlinks to find JAVA_HOME
+    ls -l `which java`
+    export JAVA_HOME=<JAVA_HOME>

     # After sourcing that file, you should get the following version:
     # > $JAVA_HOME/bin/java -version